How to Manage Business Expenses Effectively

 When consolidating all of your accounts, make the ones you leave behind have a savings account that links to your checking in case of an overdraft.
-Have enough in your checking that lasts months worth of expenses and have enough in your savings to do the same.
+Have enough in your checking to last for the month’s worth of expenses and have enough in your savings to do the same.
 Sound practices that are in effect for managing your personal expenses also apply when managing your small business expenses.

 As for credit, make sure you use only one credit card and only use it for your business.
 This same rule goes for all of your other accounts.
 Don’t ever mix your personal expenses with your business expenses.
-Don’t ever charge a personal meal or personal gas or some other personal purchase on a business card.
+Don’t ever charge a personal meal, gas, or any other personal purchase on a business card.
 Similarly, don’t ever have a business expense on your personal card.
 This is the case for two reasons:

-When it comes time to pay taxes you can want to make sure that you write off all of your business expenses.
+When it comes time to pay taxes, you need to make sure that you write off all of your business expenses.

 You can’t do that if you’ve mixed your personal and business expenses and accounts.
-It not exactly against the rules, but it can be extremely difficult, painful, and time-consuming.
+It’s not exactly against the rules, but it can be extremely difficult, painful, and time-consuming.

 You also don’t want to mix business and personal expense accounts because it breaks the corporate seal.